-In its January 5 notice, HUD announced that local governments would not be required to submit AFHs until their next scheduled submission date after October 31, 2020.
+HUD announced that local governments would not be required to submit AFHs until their next scheduled submission date after October 31, 2020.
 83 Fed.
 Reg.
-684. In practice, given the schedule on which AFHs are due, this delay meant that most program participants would not have to complete an AFH until 2024 or 2025.
-This delay applied not only to program participants whose AFHs were coming due, but also to participants to which HUD had granted extensions of time to submit previously due AFHs.
+684. In practice, given the schedule on which AFHs are due, this delay means that most program participants will not have to complete an AFH until 2024 or 2025.
+This delay applies not only to program participants whose AFHs were coming due, but also to participants to which HUD had granted extensions of time to submit previously due AFHs.
 Additionally, HUD immediately discontinued its review of AFHs, including those submitted already.
-Under the terms of the January notice, only the small number of participants whose AFHs HUD already had approved were required to comply with their HUD-approved commitments.
+Only the small number of participants whose AFHs HUD has already approved are required to comply with their HUD-approved commitments.